japalbornoz/VLAN-Segmentation-Hardened-Foundation-/README.md

 ### Architecture Rationale

-A traditional three-tier campus model was simulated:
+A simplified campus design with routing, distribution, and access functions was simulated:

 - Access Layer: End device connectivity and edge protection
 - Distribution Layer: Aggregation and VLAN trunking